Scrutineer: Sport

 Scrutineers play an important role in many motorsports.
-Racing series typically have a set of technical regulations to which the cars, bikes or other vehicles must conform.
+Racing series typically have a set of technical regulations to which the cars, bikes, or other vehicles must conform.
 The role of the scrutineer in this case is to confirm that vehicles entered for the race meet the relevant regulations.

 Design and engineering

-Someone who carefully verifies the accuracy of technical specifications, drawings, or configurations as they apply to a specific discipline field.
+In the context of design and engineering, a scrutineer is someone who carefully verifies the accuracy of technical specifications, drawings, or configurations as they apply to a specific discipline or field.

 Competitive dance

 Dancing competitions (especially dancesport) employ (usually professionally certified) officials who oversee judging and tabulate scores.
 Software is often used to aid with tabulation.